 I'm writing a lot of about Kubernetes for a few months already.
-I like the idea of cloud native applications.
+I like the idea of cloud-native applications.
 There are a lot of easily installable applications for Kubernetes out there.
 One of the biggest resources of "Kube ready" applications is Kubeapps Hub.
-A week ago, when I submitted the Sematext Docker Agent to the stable charts repository there were 149 applications.
-At the time of writing, there is already 157 of them.
-It keeps growing really fast.
+The list keeps growing really fast.
 So, all this is a good thing.
 But, there is also a small problem.
 People run some commands that they don't quite understand.
 It can be a copy/paste issue from some document or a blog post.
 Sometimes there are some unpredictable issues due to the different setup or a wrong command used.
 The problem is that people don't know how to troubleshoot Kubernetes applications when something goes wrong.
 I get those questions from a community almost on a daily basis.
 Because of that, I decided to write a small guide for you to follow when the application that you want to use is not working.
 If you are new to Kubernetes ecosystem and want to use available Kube apps, please read more about Helm first.

 Narrow Down the Issue